 The ability of native terrestrial fauna to survive the impacts of drought is dependent on their access to healthy and diverse refuge areas sufficient in both size and connectivity.
-The total areas of remnant woody vegetation (trees and shrubs) for the Darling Downs in 2012 was 42%.
-Although there have been many improvements due to legislation, voluntary uptake of carbon and environmental offset markets, and funded NRM programs, the biodiversity health improvements achieved through the increased revegetation of the landscape have been constrained by extensive tree deaths resulting from extended periods of drought as seen in the image below.
+The total areas of remnant woody vegetation (trees and shrubs) for the Brigalow Belt in 2018 was 50.2% (0.8% decrease from 2014/15) and 66.7 % for the mulga lands (12% increase from 2014/15).30 Although there have been many improvements due to legislation, voluntary uptake of carbon and environmental offset markets, and funded NRM programs, the biodiversity health improvements achieved through the increased revegetation of the landscape have been constrained by extensive tree deaths resulting from extended periods of drought as seen in the image of a drought.